 Lighthouse Christian School is a ministry of Lighthouse Church.
 The philosophical and spiritual direction is set by the School Board which is made up of the Elders of Lighthouse Church.
 Directional contribution and financial oversight of the school budget is provided by the School Board of Trustees (SBOT), which is composed of elected parents and other community members.
 The school board nominates and approves new members.
 Total financial oversight for both Church and School rests with the Church Board of Trustees (CBOT), which is the only body with the power to incur debt.
-The School Board hires and oversees the Head of School.
-The Head of School oversees all aspects of Lighthouse Christian School.
+The School Board hires and oversees the School Administrator and Administrative Lead.
+These two positions oversee all aspects of Lighthouse Christian School.